Memrise/mypy-json-report/README.md

 ## Example output

-If MyPy was showing you errors like this:
+If mypy was showing you errors like this:

 ```
 example.py:8: error: Function is missing a return type annotation